pyhopper/pyhopper/docs/recipes/custom_types.rst

 .. tip::

-    To use PyHopper's built-in parameter type features for :code:torch.Tensor: types, we could also just use the built-in NumPy parameters and `convert them to torch.Tensor objects <https://pytorch.org/tutorials/beginner/blitz/tensor_tutorial.html#numpy-array-to-tensor>`_.
+    To use PyHopper's built-in parameter type features for :code:`torch.Tensor` types, we could also just use the built-in NumPy parameters and `convert them to torch.Tensor objects <https://pytorch.org/tutorials/beginner/blitz/tensor_tutorial.html#numpy-array-to-tensor>`_.